cbarria/SpinLegends/MULTIPLAYER_SETUP.md

 - Make sure the App ID is correct

 ### Error: "Player prefab not found"
+- AutoSetup should handle this automatically
 - Verify the prefab is in the Resources folder
-- Or configure it manually in PhotonServerSettings

 ### Players not visible
 - Verify PhotonView is configured correctly
-- Make sure PlayerController is marked as Observed
+- Make sure PlayerController and NetworkPlayerCollision are marked as Observed

+### Health bars not appearing
+- Check that HealthBarManager is present in the scene
+- Verify AutoSetup ran successfully

 ### Lag or jerky movement
-- Adjust interpolation in PlayerController
+- Adjust interpolation speeds in PlayerController
 - Check your internet connection
 - Consider using closer Photon regions

+### Joystick not working on mobile
+- AutoSetup includes JoystickFixer for mobile compatibility
+- Check that EventSystem and Canvas are properly configured

 ## 📱 Multiplayer Features